 The Jewish historian Josephus records the conqueror Titus's parade through Rome featuring Torah scrolls and sacred objects.
 This triumphant procession was later carved onto the Arch of Titus to commemorate.
 And as I stood under that Arch, gazing up at the carving, I could really feel the two cultures again; so much in common yet so much clashing.

 I record the last cultural intersections for completeness.
 In 129 CE, Emperor Hadrian planted a Roman city, Aelia Capitolina, on the site of Jerusalem's old city.
 The remaining Jews were none too pleased, leading to the Bar Kohba Revolt which definitively banished the Jewish population from the city.
 Under the Crusaders, again Christian influence was injected into the city and "The Kingdom of Jerusalem" lasted from 1099 to 1187.

 I hope that you, my Collectors will look at these pieces and feel the challenge, the questions, the conflict and the unity that came from painting this collection.
 I hope by having these paintings on your wall that you will gain inspiration and feel empowered to create beautiful futures for yourselves.
 Who are we and where do we come from?
 Let's discover and walk this journey together.

-My Collections of Fine Art Paintings are released quarterly and are based around a central topic.
+My Collections of Fine Art Paintings are released semi-annually and are based around a central topic.
 Be quick, they sell out FAST.